In short

 The 1924 Summer Olympics officially begin in Paris with opening ceremonies that include the inaugural Olympic torch relay.

-American sprinter Jackson Scholz captures gold in the 100 meters with a time of 10.6 seconds, establishing a dominant U.S. presence in track events.
+American sprinter Jackson Scholz captures gold in the 100 meters, establishing a strong U.S. presence in track events.

 Paavo Nurmi's distance dominance